someone005/some_models/README.md

 local model = exports['some_models']:getModelByHash(object) -- returns model name or "Model Not Found" if model is not listed

 This function is working in client-sided scripts and server-sided

+# Credits

+Object list inside list.lua has been took from es_mapper script created by indilo53